JorgeMuehlebach/Deep_Learning_For_Robot_Navigation/README.md

 ```
 python TrainHuskyRL.py [task number e.g., 2]
 ```
-As the model is training information about its progress will be printed to the console once it has trained sufficiently (e.g., success rate: 0.95) then you can stop the training and save the model by entering the trial letter.
-The trial letter by default is set to A, so pressing A will save the model to the results folder.
+As the model is training, information about its progress will be printed to the console.
+Once it has trained sufficiently (e.g., success rate: 0.95) then you can stop the training and save the model by entering the trial letter.
+The trial letter by default is set to A (capital A), so pressing A will save the model to the results folder.
 There will also be data related to training saved to the stats file that can be used at your discretion.
 I personally used excel to make some fancy graphs to show how the success rate and reward increased throughout training.

 # Run the model
 Show the husky completing the task you just trained it to complete by running the following command